-Preliminary Government data indicate a collection rate of 33% in 2010, 71% in 2012, 48% in 2013 and 66% in 2014.
-The exceptionally high rates are supported by comparatively low POM (154 g per capita in 2014)169.
+The exceptionally high rates are supported by comparatively low POM (173 g per capita in 2015, 224 g per capita in 2016, for comparison: PL 321 g, CZ 376g).

 The high share of waste batteries deriving from WEEE (WEEE organisations reported battery collection rates upwards of 100% in 2011 thus ensuring reduced product fee payments for producers) may suggest that batteries POM in EEE are not fully captured.
-Collection reporting by chemistry, in force only from 2014170, did not affect the general trend of the collection volume (2014: 113 g per capita) which is comparable to those in neighbouring countries171.
+Collection reporting by chemistry, in force only from 2014178 does not appear to affect the collection volume, which on on a per capita basis are comparable to those in neighbouring countries.